hydrotian/notebook/_posts/2023-05-31-fractions-in-ELM-surface_data.md

   !
 16 => c3_irrigated
 ```

 For the 15 PFT + 2 CFT surface data, the last two PFTs are converted into CFTs.
 Consequently, **`PCT_NAT_PFT`** represents only 15 PFTs, which must also total 100.
-There is a new variable, **`PCT_CROP`**, with a dimension of `cft = 2`.
+There is a new variable, **`PCT_CFT`**, with a dimension of `cft = 2`.
 This variable represents the two crop types, c3 rainfed crop and c3 irrigated crop, which should also sum to 100.

 Some data has additional CFTs, such as one used in CLM 4.5 which has 15 PFTs and 10 CFTs.
 The additional crop types are defined as follows in the source code: